157th Street station: Station improvements

 Work to construct new entrances at the station was 49 percent completed in Fiscal Year 1924.

 The city government took over the IRT's operations on June 12, 1940.
 Platforms at IRT Broadway–Seventh Avenue Line stations between 103rd Street and 238th Street, including those at 157th Street, were lengthened to 514 ft between 1946 and 1948, allowing full ten-car express trains to stop at these stations.
-A contract for the platform extensions at 157th Street and eight other stations on the line was awarded to Spencer, White & Prentis Inc. in October 1946.
+A contract for the platform extensions at 157th Street and eight other stations on the line was awarded to Spencer, White & Prentis Inc. in October 1946, with an estimated cost of $3.891 million.
 The platform extensions at these stations were opened in stages.
 On April 6, 1948, the platform extension at 157th Street opened.
 At the same time, the IRT routes were given numbered designations with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route to 242nd Street became known as the 1.
 In 1959, all 1 trains became local.

+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.

 Station layout

 This station was part of the original subway, and has two side platforms and two tracks.
-The 1 stops here at all times.
+The station is served by the 1 at all times and is between 168th Street to the north and 145th Street to the south.

-The platforms were originally 350 ft long, as at other stations north of 96th Street, but as a result of the 1948 platform extension, became 520 ft long.
+The platforms were originally 350 ft long, like at other stations north of 96th Street, but as a result of the 1948 platform extension, became 520 ft long.
 The platform extensions are at the rear ends of the original platforms: the southbound platform was extended northward and the northbound platform was extended southward.